Macor-Machinable Glass Ceramic

 3. How does its microstructure enhance its machinability?

 The random microcrystalline structure of Macor enables precision machining.
-Tools can remove micron-sized portions of material without causing cracks or breaks, allowing tight tolerances to be achieved.
+The tool can remove micrometer-level material without causing cracks or breaks, thus achieving tight tolerances.

 4. Why does Macor use borosilicate glass?

-Borosilicate glass provides thermal stability, chemical resistance, and structural support similar to applications in test tubes and labware such as Pyrex®.
+Borosilicate glass offers thermal stability, chemical resistance, and structural support similar to applications in test tubes and labware, such as Pyrex®.

-5. What are the advantages of this composition?
+5. What are the benefits of this composition?

-The unique combination of mica and borosilicate glass allows Macor to:
+The unique combination of mica and borosilicate glass enables Macor to:

 Corning currently only offers two sizes of Macor materials: 330*350*57mm (approximate size) and φ76mm*317mm.
 Junjie

-The Ceramics Department has extensive experience in the processing of Macor machinable ceramics and can process products in the full range of the above two sizes.
+The Ceramics Department has extensive experience in processing Macor machinable ceramics and can process the full range of products in the above two sizes.

-We have 11 high-precision ceramic CNC machining centers and a five-axis machining center.
-The Macor ceramic products we process include: ion trap lens brackets, quadrupole rods
+We have 11 high-precision ceramic CNC machining centers and one five-axis machining center.
+The Macor ceramic products we process include: ion trap lens brackets, quadrupoles

 Ceramic brackets, insulators, etc.